Fall Fun in Miami County, Indiana

 After heading up the steps, we entered the small winery and stepped up to the counter.
 Oak Hill has been in business for 17 years making its own delicious wines.
 I tried 5 different dry white and fruit wines before settling on a glass of their Wildcat Creek White.

-I took my glass of wine (and my daughter’s water) to the porch where we enjoyed our breadsticks and chatted about our adventures in Miami County.
 We’ve already decided that the next time we have a free Saturday afternoon we’ll head back to Converse to check out the shopping and that we’ll also have to plan a family day to the Grissom Air Museum so the boys can enjoy the planes too!

 It’s always fun to take off in the car and just see what you can discover!
 Especially when you have good company to explore with!